 Like what we’ve mentioned earlier, berries don’t have as much sugar as other fruits like apples and peaches.

-That being the case, make sure to line the bottom of your container with sugar, place the berries on top, and add sugar on top once more, and so on until you run out of the two.
+That being the case, make sure to line the bottom of your container with sugar, place the berries on top, and add sugar on top once more, then fruit and sugar mixture and so on until you run out of the two.

 Leave it to rest.